Current Student FAQs

 - The accommodation constitutes a personal service or personal care, which is not covered by the SFU Centre for Accessible Learning

 - The accommodation would change the essential requirements of the course, program, service or activity

 - The accommodation would place undue hardship or financial burden on the university.

-Student’s who feel they have been unfairly denied accommodations should review the CSD's grievance policy.
+Student’s who feel they have been unfairly denied accommodations should review our grievance policy.

 How do I inform my instructors that I need an academic accommodation?

 Upon being recommended for an accommodation, the Disability Access Advisor will prepare a Letter of Accommodation, which verifies that you have a disability and are registered with the CAL, and describes what types of accommodations you are eligible for.
 This letter is sent electronically to your instructor.
 You are not required to to meet with your instructors regarding your accommodations, however there may be benefits to doing so.
 Discussing your accommodations with your instructors provides an opportunity to confirm your specific needs and make any necessary arrangements.
 If you choose to meet with your instructor(s), it is recommended that you do so during his or her office hours, not before or after class, because this will provide greater confidentiality and allow more time for discussion.